 Melatonin is an antioxidant/anti-aging hormone that regulates the sleep-wake cycle.

-Our body temperature naturally rises as we near wake-up time.
-This causes us to sweat and wake up in the middle of the night.
-Thus sleeping in a cold room can improve the quality of your sleep by keeping your body temperature cool.
+Our body temperature naturally rises as we near wake-up time, Which causes us to sweat and wake up in the middle of the night.

-3. Redo your bedroom to get some Zs:
+3| Redo your bedroom to get some Zs:

-4. Avoid gadgets in bed:
+4| Avoid gadgets in bed:

 Exposure to electric lighting at night — shows a negative effect on sleep.
 As it delays melatonin production, produces cortisol, and sets up alertness.

-5. Brain dump:
+5| Brain dump:

 You have too much on your plate.
 Your mind is racing so much that you cannot relax at all.